flackr/carousel/README.md

 See the [inert](inert/) explainer for more details.

+## Out of scope

+There are a few carousel designs not currently addressed by this proposal.
+This section enumerates and explores these areas.

+### Cyclic carousels

+Many carousels allow scrolling from the last item in the list to the first, or vice versa.
+We expect that some form of cyclic overflow support (e.g. [#5411](https://github.com/w3c/csswg-drafts/issues/5411)) will make this trivial for authors to enable.

+In the interim, authors could continue to use script, as they do today, to move content to the start / end of the carousel so that it can continuously scroll, or by overriding the next button behavior when at the last item to scroll back to the beginning.

+### Auto-advancing carousels

+Auto-advancing carousels introduces many potential accessibility issues if not implemented properly.
+The [Web Accessibility Initiative Carousel Animations](https://www.w3.org/WAI/tutorials/carousels/animations/) guidelines explores the necessary affordances.
+Most carousel experiences can be authored without automatically advancing sections, and in the mean-time author script could implement the animation following the WAI guidelines.

 ## Examples

 Using the above features, a carousel can be implemented as a semantic list of items, e.g.: